alexpalms/alexpalms.github.io/content/projects/02-rl_cuas/index.md

 ---
-title: 🛡️ Counter-UAV Swarm
+title: 🛡️ RL-Driven Counter-UAV Swarm Defense
-summary: Embed videos, podcasts, code, LaTeX math, and even test students!
+summary: Using Reinforcement Learning to coordinate multiple kinetic effectors and defend a sensitive area from large-scale kamikaze drone swarms, trained entirely in a custom-built, high-fidelity simulation.
 date: 2022-01-02
 math: true
 authors: